THESE POLICIES ARE SUBJECT TO CHANGE AT ANYTIME

 The University does not provide nor pay for transportation.
 At the time of their decision to donate, we suggest donors contact their local funeral home.
 The Funeral Director will not only handle the transportation to the University but will also create, file and provide legal documents (death certificate, social security etc..)

 The body should not be embalmed prior to transporting because we prepare the remains by a special embalming process that is not used in the funeral industry.

 We do not accept autopsied bodies.
 Our department does not perform autopsies, nor does it pay for them or reports generated by them.

-We try to honor the difficult decision that our donors and their families make to contribute to the advancement of medical science; however, the University must decline any body that may not be suitable for scientific or educational purposes.
-The University reserves the right to refuse to accept a body if any of the following conditions exists:
+We try to honor the difficult decision that our donors and their families make to contribute to the advancement of medical science; however, the University must decline a body that may not be suitable for scientific or educational purposes.
+The University reserves the right to refuse a body donation.
+Some examples of declinable conditions may include but not limited to:

-**Alternate arrangements for the disposition of your body should be made against the possibility that it would not be accepted.
+**Alternate arrangements for the disposition of your body should be made in the event that it could not be accepted

 The University of Kansas does not provide transportation nor pay for transporting bodies to our facility.
-Delivery arrangements should be made through a funeral home of your choice; however, once the donor is received, there are no further expenses.
-The Department of Anatomy & Cell Biology assumes the cost of cremating the remains and interring (or returning) the ashes.
+Delivery arrangements should be made through a funeral home of your choice; however, once the donor is received in our care, there are no further expenses.
+The Department of Anatomy & Cell Biology assumes the cost of cremating the remains and interring or returning the ashes.

 If your Power of Attorney is completing the Certificate, copies of the authorizing document(s) must accompany the Certificate.

 The "Certificate of Bequeathal" is not a contract.
 Registration into the Willed Body Program is an acknowledgment of your wishes, to which you may make changes to or cancel at any time prior to the delivery of the body to our facility.
 Please send your written request to: